mario-aran/boilerplate/README.md

 ## To-do

-- [] implement eslint-plugin-import to show error when unused export
 - [] finish swagger docs
 - [] check if integration tests are worth it and finish test cases